"Garwsh, this sure brings back a lot of memories.

 - Playground Commons, Sandy Flats, and Dirt Yards appear a lot in the Backyard Sports games.

 - Every single Monkey Island game so far has had its own version of the Voodoo Lady's shack, generally as a one-stop shop for all things voodoo (titled The International House of Mojo in two appearances, and Voodoo & Things (formerly just Voodoo in one).
 Monkey Island itself, however, appears in some form or another in every game except Tales (the climax of the second game takes place on Dinky Island, an atoll off the coast of Monkey Island, and the final confrontation occurs in the underground tunnels connecting Dinky and Monkey together).

-- Exaggerated with Olympus Coliseum in the Kingdom Hearts series, almost to the point of it being a Scrappy Level.
+- Olympus Coliseum of the Kingdom Hearts series appears to be the Trope Codifier.
 As of Kingdom Hearts 3D [Dream Drop Distance], it appears in six out of seven games, and is hinted to reappear in Kingdom Hearts III.
 While it is absent in KH3D, Country of the Musketeers reuses the Road to a Hero soundtrack to serve as the Musketeer theme, making it, Space Paranoidsnote and Atlanticanote the only three Disney worlds to have some sort of connection with the game.

 - Metropolis, Kerwan, of the Ratchet & Clank series, being playable in three games, unlockable in Full Frontal Assault/Q-Force, and even represents the series in Play Station Move Heroes and PlayStation All-Stars Battle Royale!